openhab/openhab-docs/configuration/addons.md

 > Please make sure to use this option only in special cases (like add-on testing for an upcoming version) or when you know what you are doing.

 For this installation option you need a bundles `.jar` file.
-One way of retrieving those files is mentiones above in the openHAB console part.
+One way of retrieving those files is mentioned above in the openHAB console part.

 Place the `.jar` file in the `addons` folder on the machine you are running openHAB on.
 As described already for the addons.cfg option, the path is depending on your installation.